Enriched string-net models and their excitations: String net models for unitary fusion categories

 This is an amplification of Izumi's action of $\Tube(\cX)$ corresponding to $(X,\sigma_X)$; the scalar in front appears only because we use a different inner product for the punctured skein module than Izumi uses.
 We therefore see that all simple objects in $Z(\cX)$ arise as localized excitations, and every excitation corresponds to some simple object in $Z(\cX)$.

-\begin{rem} In fact, the type of the irreducible representation of $\Tube(\cX)$ is a complete invariant for a localized excitation. \emph{A priori}, additional local operators not contained in $\Tube(\cX)$ could identify distinct $\Tube(\cX)$ representations as part of the same superselection sector or distinguish different superselection sectors which have the same $\Tube(\cX)$ representation type.

-To see that this does not occur, we observe that the space of ground-states on a twice-punctured sphere is exactly $\Tube(\cX)$, which carries commuting left and right actions of $\Tube(\cX)$, one action at each puncture.
+\begin{rem} Local operators cannot change the anyon type of a localized excitation.
+Consider a twice-punctured sphere where the punctures are sufficiently separated.
+We claim the space of ground-states on this punctured sphere is exactly $\Tube(\cX)$, which carries commuting left and right actions of $\Tube(\cX)$, one action at each puncture.
 Indeed, by a variant of Proposition \ref{prop:DescriptionOfIm(PA)}, the ground state space of our twice punctured sphere with boundary strands that can host excitations is given by

 Moreover, our two commuting $\Tube(\cX)$-actions correspond to the left and right regular representation.